-This unit is what that Tesla (and most other EV makers) uses.
-My Model Y, for example, has the EPA range of 324 miles in a full charge.
+This unit is what Tesla (and most other EV makers) uses.
+My Model Y, for example, has the EPA range of 324 miles on a full charge.
 That seems intuitive but can be inaccurate — at best, it’s an estimate.

 The general math of charging

 Charging a battery is like filling a tank with water.
 The tank is the battery, and the water flow (pressure) is the incoming electricity determined by amps (and voltage).

 It’s easier to understand electricity (which is invisible) if you think of it as the flow of water through a pipe from one tank to another.